Driver’s License Suspension and Reinstatement

 - Assistance in obtaining an SR-22

-Even if you have an open case for driving on a suspended license under Vehicle Code 14601, 14601.1, 14601.2, 14601.3 or 14601.5 , we can help you get your license reinstated.
-But do not ignore it, the penalties for driving on a suspended California driver’s license are severe:
+Even if you have an open case for driving on a suspended license under California Vehicle Code Sections 14601, 14601.1, 14601.2, 14601.3 or 14601.5, we can help you get your license reinstated.
+Do not ignore your license suspension.
+The penalties for driving on a suspended California driver’s license are severe:

-PUNISHMENTS FOR DRIVING WHILE LICENSE IS SUSPENDED FOR DUI (VC 14601.2).
-For a first offense, a minimum of 10 days in county jail and a $300 fine and a maximum of six months in jail and $1,000 fine.
+- Punishments for driving while license is suspended for DUI under California Vehicle Code Section 14601.2 – For a first offense, a minimum of 10 days in county jail and a $300 fine and a maximum of six months in jail and $1,000 fine.
 For a second offense within 5 the first offense, the punishment is a minimum of 30 days in county jail with a $300 fine plus penalty assessments and the maximum is one year in county jail with a $2,000 fine plus penalty assessments.

 To be convicted of driving on a suspended license, all the prosecution needs to be prove is the following: